wyattscarpenter/guide-to-c/readme.txt

 This will replace all instances of the identifier "set" in your code with =, and all instances of the identifier "is" in your code with ==, and let the compiler compile the resulting code as regular C code.

 In a way, the preprocessor can be used to work around weaknesses in C syntax.
 However, there is no standard tool to work around weaknesses in the preprocessor's syntax.

+The following code will be reworked to be an illustrative example when I get around to it.

 #include <stdio.h>
 #define set =